smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 ; Services that exist on the module.
 Values are of AppServiceType in RPC Spec.
 These services will be used as default and app services will only become primary service publisher with direct user interaction.
 These services will also be a fallback if no app service publisher is registered with the system of that type.
 EmbeddedServices = MEDIA, WEATHER, NAVIGATION, VOICE_ASSISTANT, COMMUNICATION_VOIP, MESSAGING, TTS

+; App services that are supported by the module.
+Values are of AppServiceType in RPC Spec.
+If an app attempts to publish a service of a type that is not listed here it will be rejected.
+SupportedAppServices = MEDIA, WEATHER, NAVIGATION, VOICE_ASSISTANT, COMMUNICATION_VOIP, MESSAGING, TTS

 ; Additional time added to RPC timeout when passing through to App service